tonikelope/coronapoker/README.md

 CoronaPoker is a secure peer-to-peer oriented Texas Hold'em engine built on a strict **Zero-Trust Architecture**.

 In traditional online poker, players must blindly trust the central server.
-If the server is compromised, or if the administrator is malicious (as seen in historical online poker super-user scandals), the integrity of the entire game is destroyed.
-CoronaPoker solves this by implementing a hybrid Mental Poker cryptographic protocol combined with a native, ring0-aware anti-cheat engine.
+If the server is compromised, or if the administrator is malicious, the integrity of the entire game is destroyed.
+CoronaPoker solves this by implementing a hybrid Mental Poker cryptographic protocol combined with a native, ring3-aware anti-cheat engine.

 **The core philosophy: The server routes the game, but it cannot cheat.**